ivanbo97/GreenVsRed/README.md

      Objects of this class represent a single cell from the grid with corresponding x, y coordiantes and color.

 # 4. class CorrectNumberChecker
       We should gurantee that the input of the user is correct and our game will not crash.
 Method: boolean check (int inputNumber) assures that the provided number is in the specified range.
      Method: int detailedChecks (), catches exceptions caused by wrong input from the user related to entering letters or words where integer numbers are expected.

+# 5. class Main

+     In the main method we initialize the grid with maximum size 1000 and set its width and height with values provided by the user.
+The generation zero values are then accepted together with the coordinates of the observed cell and the total number of generations.
+The rules for next generation of the grid are implemented in method: void startGenerations () from class GridGenerator.